 Buffett's firm selling some of its Wells Fargo shares

-Berkshire Hathaway says the sale isn't tied to the scandal about Wells Fargo's sales practices that led to the CEO's departure last year.
-The company says it's selling to keep its stake of the bank below 10 percent to avoid additional Federal Reserve regulations.
+The sale isn't tied to the scandal over the bank's sales practices that led to its CEO's departure last year, Berkshire Hathaway said Wednesday.
+Instead, Berkshire said it's selling the stock to keep its stake in the San Francisco-based bank below 10 percent to avoid additional Federal Reserve regulations.

 Add your comments below